 - Guaranteed admission into a Hood College degree program upon successful completion of Hood Start classes with at least a 2.5 GPA and no grades less than C in high school degree requirements.

-Hood Start tuition for the academic year can be found under Tuition and Fees.
+Hood Start tuition for the academic year can be found under tuition and fees.
 Students are also responsible for any additional fee, including lab, music practice rooms, parking permits, required course materials and textbooks.
+You can view our regular Tuition and Fees here.

 Hood Start admission requirements